With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 Now it’s your turn!

-Do you have a favorite detox water recipe?
+Do you have a favorite spa water recipe?
 Let us know in the comment section below.